Identifying The Right Residential Painter

 A great relationship with a reliable painting contractor can be a major resource for residential property managers, especially ones with large portfolios of homes.
 Unfortunately, it is not always easy to find the right residential painter for your properties.
 If you are looking for a new painter, start your search by identifying potential candidates.
 Beyond searching Google or asking a colleague, try seeing if any painters are members of your local NARPM chapter or search the Painting and Decorating Contractors of America directory.

 Cover The Basic Requirements First

 Early in the process of selecting a new painter, make sure to request their pricing sheet, certificate of insurance, required licensing, and bonding capabilities.
 It is also a great idea to ask them for references from similar companies and read their online reviews.
-These are great ways to eliminate options that are not the right fit for you needs, without wasting anyone’s time.
-If you are comfortable after reviewing these basics, set up a face to face meeting at your offices.
+These are great ways to eliminate options that are not the right fit for your needs, without wasting anyone’s time.
+If you are comfortable after reviewing these basics, set up a face-to-face meeting at your offices.

 Establish a Fixed Pricing Structure

 During the initial review process, be sure to drill down on their pricing sheet.
 It’s extremely important to establish detailed fixed pricing because no two jobs are going to be the same.
 Detailed pricing makes it easy to call them when you have a painting need, send them to a property, and confidently know your costs in advance.
 Here are 5 important details to look for:

 - Price per square foot by surface